pjwingold/CommonLib/README.md

 MBaaS (Mobile backend as service) ie Firebase, Kumulos etc

-Retrofit (Standard network lib)
+Retrofit

 The app module can decide which to use

-also supports some common:
+also contains some common:

 stlyes,
 dimens,
 theme

+The app module can decide whether to use traditonal Retrofit callbacks or Coroutine for making network calls